ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 	.quad	.LcY1
 	.quad	.LcY1
 ```
-Jump tables have an O(1) cost of finding the  target label but they come with their own costs.
-First, they take precious space in the cpu cache, space that would typically be used for instructions themselves.
+Jump tables have an O(1) cost of finding the target label which is great, but they come with other hidden  costs.
+First our executables tend to be larger.
+Second they take precious space in the cpu cache, space that would typically be used for instructions themselves.
 Moreover we sometimes tolerate missing values which end up as entries in the array that are never read, wasting even more space.
-Second (and more importantly), they obscure the continuation instruction, so the cpu can do no pre-fetching or analysis of the rest of the instruction stream until the actual array is indexed and the target fetched -- this decreases instruction level parallelism.
+Third (and more importantly), they obscure the continuation instruction, so the cpu can do no pre-fetching or analysis of the rest of the instruction stream until the actual array is indexed and the target fetched -- this decreases instruction level parallelism, drugging down performance.

-In this case it only takes a minute of come up with a better plan:
+In this particular case it only takes a minute of come up with a better plan than the jump table:
 ```
   if (x < 5)
     if (x < 2) return 1;